Nodal-line semimetals and their variance: Correlations

-The type of magnetization orders depends on the details of the interaction.
-In Ref.~\cite{Roy2017}, the author consider the onsite ($U$) and the nearest neighbor ($V$) repulsive interactions, and found that the surface magnetic orders could be either antiferromagnetic ($U$ dominated) or ferromagnetic ($V$ dominated).
-These surface magnetic orders can lead to surface magnons, whose spectra can be tuned by the thickness of the slab geometry~\cite{Alassaf2024}.
-Besides surface magnetic orders, bulk interactions can also drive the systems into a nodal-line semimetallic phase.
-In particular, the Hund's coupling between the local moments with the itinerant electron spins can lead to nodal-line semimetallic phases~\cite{Geilhufe2019, Yang_2024}
+From the bulk perspective, if the nodal lines are pinned at the Fermi level, the DOS vanishes and the electron-electron interactions are irrelevant.
+However, strong interactions can still drive NLSMs into symmetry-breaking phases.
+In Ref.~\cite{Roy2017}, the author considered the onsite ($U$) and the nearest-neighbor ($V$) repulsive interactions, and found that the bulk magnetic orders could be either antiferromagnetic ($U$ dominated) or ferromagnetic ($V$ dominated).
+As shown in Fig.~\ref{F4}(a), for a small onsite interaction $U$, a surface ferromagnetic order first develops.
+The bulk antiferromagnetic order starts to form for a larger onsite $U$.
+The surface magnetic order can introduce a proximity effect in the bulk~\cite{Roy2017}.
+Although a given surface is ferromagnetically ordered, the opposite surfaces have ferromagnetic orders pointing in opposite directions, and the entire system in the slab geometry is still antiferromagnetic.
+Another important feature of the surface magnetic orders is the existence of surface magnons.
+In Ref.~\cite{Alassaf2024}, it is shown that the magnon spectra can be tuned by the thickness of the slab geometry.
+Besides creating surface magnetic orders, bulk interactions can also drive systems into a nodal-line semimetallic phase.
+In particular, the Hund coupling between the local moments and itinerant electron spins can lead to nodal-line semimetallic phases~\cite{Geilhufe2019, Yang_2024}.